Brad Pitt Skips Oscars Debut With Kate Hudson? She & Jennifer Aniston Dazzle

 Leading up to the Oscars 2017, rumors swirled that Brad Pitt and his alleged new gal pal Kate Hudson would make their rumored romance public, while the actor’s ex-wife Jennifer Aniston was confirmed as one of the celebrity presenters at the ceremony this year.
 Those rumors led to the possibility of a dramatic close encounter of the awkward kind, with Hudson and Aniston potentially meeting up as Pitt looked on.
-So did Brad and Kate really turn those celebrity couple rumors into reality and make their debut at the award ceremony or an after party?
+So did Brad and Kate really turn those celebrity couple rumors into reality and make their debut at the award ceremony or an after-party?

-A few days prior to the Oscars 2017, Yahoo told readers that after being “romantically linked for months,” Pitt and Hudson were “reportedly set to reveal their romance” at the Oscars ceremony after party.
+A few days prior to the Oscars 2017, Yahoo Entertainment told readers that after being “romantically linked for months,” Pitt and Hudson were “reportedly set to reveal their romance” at the Oscars ceremony after-party.
 In previous years, Brad posed on the red carpet with first his former wife Jennifer Aniston and then his ex Angelina Jolie.

-But for the 2017 Oscars, Brad reportedly planned to make his debut with Kate “a more strategic and low-key affair,” according to an insider quoted by Yahoo.
+But for the 2017 Oscars, Brad reportedly planned to make his debut with Kate “a more strategic and low-key affair,” according to an insider quoted by Yahoo Entertainment.

 “[Brad] talked with Kate…they’ll tentatively come out as a couple behind the scenes at the Vanity Fair Oscars party.”